 I love moving my body now.
-I’m still not an exercise fanatic – I don’t hit the gym 6 times a week or train for the marathon.
-I do love my 30-minute swims, occasional yoga classes, Pilates workouts and playing around on the trapeze, and I can say without a doubt that learning Pilates was what made me appreciate and feel capable and motivated to engage in moving, for the sake of moving.
+Over the past few years, I tried different activities and slowly landed on what feels like a good – and satisfying – balance for myself.
+I’m still not an exercise fanatic – I don’t hit the gym 6 times a week or train for the marathon, and what I learned works best for me is keeping a variety of activities.
+I love my 30-minute swims, yoga classes, Pilates workouts, and even weightlifting make more sense to me now, and I can say without a doubt that learning Pilates was what made me appreciate and feel capable and motivated to engage in moving, for the sake of moving.

 I always recommend my students to do another physical activity together with Pilates.
 Just like when I flipped over the trapeze bar the first time, that’s how you actually get to see the results of your Pilates work.
-We’re giving you the tools, but the goal is for you to go out with these and apply them at whatever activity you are doing: sitting at the office, swinging the tennis racket or standing on a crowded subway car trying to balance… So if you can’t find in you the motivation or desire to be more active – try Pilates.
-You’ll discover a new way to be aware of your body, and with that the desire, confidence and motivation to do more with it.
+We’re giving you the tools, but the goal is for you to go out with these and apply them at whatever activity you are doing: sitting at the office, boxing, cycling, doing Crossfit, or just standing on a crowded subway car trying to balance… So if you can’t find in you the motivation or desire to be more active, and stay active – try Pilates.
+Reach out to us by filling out the form below or give us a call.
+You’ll discover a new way to be aware of your body, and with that the desire, confidence, and motivation to do more with it.